 While the New York Public Library system consists of 89 individual branches, the building next to Bryant Park is the one that most frequently comes to mind.
-Home to 75 miles of shelves housing a massive humanities and social sciences archive and world renowned through films, photographs, weddings and stories, the Public Library is one of the leading and most popular libraries in the United States.
+Home to 75 miles of shelves housing massive humanities and social sciences archive and world-renowned through films, photographs, weddings and stories, the Public Library is one of the leading and most popular libraries in the United States.

 New York Public Library: A magical place

 The famous New York Public Library is an old Library in the middle of Manhattan and next to Bryant Park.
 You’ll find this iconic building on 42nd Street on Fifth Avenue.
 A location is a place of silence, which is a crazy feeling when you walk inside and feel the contrast from the noise of the city.

 The Library is an attractive place to use as a film set.
 Many of you, for example, will know the Public Library because of the film “Sex and The City”, where Carrie (Sarah Jessica Parker) wanted to marry Mr. Big.
 The NYC Public Library a very beautiful and special building and we highly recommend taking a look inside when you are nearby.

 You can also join one of the library’s free tours (11 am, 2 pm Mon-Sat; 2 pm Sun).
 These also stop at the beautifully renovated Rose Main Reading Room and the Bill Blass Public Catalog Room.